Alicia Gómez is carrying out her PhD thesis on the evolution of plant size in crops

 Nieves Martín-Robles.
-Nieves performs her PhD thesis on the evolution of root mutualisms during plant domestication
+Nieves has finished her PhD thesis on the evolution of root mutualisms during plant domestication

 Pablo García-Palacios.
 Pablo works on litter dynamics, and contributed a superb work on litter chemistry and decomposition as affected by domestication (main paper here).
 We are working on follow-ups of that work.